Dakcser/WirelessMeasurement/README.md

 ## Motion heat map based on sensors

-The application fetches measurement data from the Smart Campus API, utilizing latest 12 hour information.
+The application fetches measurement data from the Smart Campus API, utilizing 24 hour of information gathered from the previous day.
 The JSON data retrieved from the API is saved as a Pandas DataFrame, with timestamps converted to datetime format for easier processing and analysis.

 The application filters out measurements containing NaN, None, or 0.0 values to enhance the quality and accuracy of the visualizations produced.
 The Folium library's HeatMapWithTime plugin is used to generate dynamic, interactive maps that effectively display the collected data.